Table of Contents

 This is because it can damage them, and it doesn’t seem to be very effective.
 Also, it could create rust that will eventually ruin them or damage other parts.

 How Do You Prevent Bass Strings from Getting Dirty?

-Locate strings that advertise having an anti-corrosion lacquer, and always keep a microfiber towel in your case.
-If you can follow these simple tips, you shouldn’t ever have to resort to something like boiling or denatured alcohol.
+Locate strings that advertise having an anti-corrosion lacquer.
+And always keep a microfiber towel in your case.
+Follow these simple tips.
+And you shouldn’t ever have to resort to something like boiling or denatured alcohol.
 Learning how to clean bass strings properly will ensure longer use.